 Here are 6 forward-thinking strategies for using data to stay ahead of the SCM curve:

 - Consider Going Circular

 - Stress Test Your Supply Chain for Resiliency

-Strategy# 1: Enhance Supply Chain Collaboration
+Strategy #1: Enhance Supply Chain Management Collaboration

 Sharing information with supply chain partners increases visibility of threats and reduces risks.
 “Sharing appropriate data provides accountability on key performance indicators and provides an early alert when benchmarks aren’t met,” says Thompson.

 Blockchain technology leads to greater transparency, but having too much data coming at you can be as debilitating as having too little.
-That’s why a dashboard highlighting the most critical data imbedded in a process is crucial.
+That’s why a dashboard highlighting the most critical data embedded in a process is crucial.
 Deep data about every component and transaction in a complicated build can become a distraction—what’s needed is visibility into the most important data points and determining if everyone can deliver when expected.